Agora: Trust Less and Open More in Verification for Confidential Computing: System Overview

 \name is predicated on the principles of ``open more'' and ``trust less'' while maintaining compatibility with versatile policies and providing assurance of verification results.
 These guidelines (\textbf{G$\mathbf{i}$}'s) underpin our system's design:

-\begin{itemize} \item [\textbf{G1}] \textit{Compact Code Base}. \name minimizes the TCB by delegating intricate program analyses and constraint solving to untrusted entities.
+\begin{itemize} \item [\textbf{G1}] \textit{Compact TCB}. \name minimizes the TCB by delegating intricate program analyses and constraint solving to untrusted entities.
 Trusted yet lightweight validators in the system render malicious input ineffective.
 This streamlined approach eases both manual inspection and the potential for future formal verification.

 \item [\textbf{G2}] \textit{Elimination of Dictatorial Parties}.
 To preclude the possibility of manipulated verification results, \name integrates TEE and blockchain technologies.
-This combination ensures a decentralized verification service, obviating reliance on any single dictatorial entity.
+This combination facilitates a decentralized verification service, obviating reliance on any single dictatorial entity.